tibonihoo/wateronmars/README.md

 As such Water On Mars intends to be a news reading platform built around the following analogies:

-> The user can contemplate the river of news flowing down from her selection of sources.
+> You contemplate the river of news flowing down from yur selection of sources.

-> If she wants she can use a sieve to filter out the most interesting pebbles (and among them maybe also some gold nuggets ?) to put them in her collection.
+> You can then use a sieve to filter out the most interesting links and collect them.

 An demo website is up and running thanks to Heroku at: http://wateronmars-demo.herokuapp.com.

+Feature list:

+- Read news from web feeds
+- List your collection of bookmarks
+- Bookmarklets let you add bookmarks and feeds
+- A tablet-friendly carousel view let you swipe among the news
+- A mailbox-view (plus keyboard shortcut) let you browse the news efficiently
+- Import bookmarks from Netscape-style bookmark list (as exported by delicious.com)
+- Import subscription from OPML file (as exported by most feed readers)

-For the adventurous developers the aim is also to provide the base boilerplate mechanics for news and bookmarks manipulation in order to implement and experiment new features around this (now admitedly old-fashioned) theme.
+For the curious developers the aim is also to provide the base boilerplate mechanics for news and bookmarks manipulation in order to experiment new features around this (now admitedly old-fashioned) theme.

 The project is licensed under the [GNU Affero GPL v3](http://www.gnu.org/licenses/agpl-3.0.html).